-We are committed to providing our clients with high-quality legal services in an effective and business-minded manner.
-We focus on the interests of our clients and combine a solid knowledge of Turkish law to develop legal solutions that meet the ever-changing needs of our clients in their international and domestic operations.
+ELIG Gürkaynak Attorneys-at-Law is committed to providing its clients with high-quality legal services.
+We combine a solid knowledge of Turkish law with a business-minded approach to develop legal solutions that meet the ever-changing needs of our clients in their international and domestic operations.
+Our competition law and regulatory department is led by our partner, Mr. Gönenç Gürkaynak, and consists of three partners, three counsel and 40 associates.